stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 Note that the _type_ of each component in the layout is output as a string using the `writeUTF` method on the stream.

-Next we write the vertex buffer:
+Next the vertex buffer is output:

 ```java
 writeBuffer(model.vertices(), out);